Taiko2k/Tauon/docs/usage.md

 - Copy 'star.p' file from old install to keep play counts.
 - Copy 'state.p' file to keep rest of player data.
-- If you are moving platforms or reseting player and have custom playlists you want to keep, export them using the export playlist function.
+- If you are moving platforms, reseting player or moved your music location and have custom playlists you want to keep, export then reimport using the export playlist function.

 Advanced Use